adammendak/SpringBoot-Angular-Product-Management-App/README.md

 Project for managing products
 ----------

-things needed for this to run: -maven -jdk -npm
+things needed for this to run:-jdk -node

 to create view layer, cd into /front-end and
 ```